Reach Out to Others for Support

 The Leukemia & Lymphoma Society (LLS) Family Support Groups program gives patients and their families a place to go where they can share information, education and feelings in a comfortable and caring environment.

 Family Support Groups are for anyone affected by blood cancer and are free.
-There are currently 230 groups near some of our chapters and in outlying areas, with the number of groups growing each year.
-Groups generally meet once a month at a library, a local conference room or at LLS's chapters.
+There are currently 95 groups that meet either in-person or via zoom, with the number of groups growing each year.
+Groups generally meet once a month.

 Two credentialed health/mental health professionals who have extensive oncology and group work experience facilitate all Family Support Groups.
 They're prepared to handle sensitive issues such as loss, guilt, treatment questions and family stressors.